Our HSE Vision

 Our HSE Policy is clear that HSE is the responsibility of every person who works for, with or on behalf of Vermilion, from our permanent employees to our contractors and vendors.

 Structural responsibility for HSE rests with our Board of Directors, which maintains oversight of HSE performance through its HSE Committee, which has regular and direct communications with our Executive Committee and senior management teams.
 Management responsibility for HSE rests with all of our Executives and operationally with our Vice President, International & HSE, who leads strategy and performance.
-In addition, the Managing Directors of each of our business units are responsible for HSE performance within their operations, supported by specialist HSE staff.
+In addition, the leaders of each of our business units are responsible for HSE performance within their operations, supported by specialist HSE staff.

 HSE commitment and leadership is engrained in Vermilion’s leaders, through visible and active participation.
 They set the tone, provide the vision and resources required to achieve our HSE objectives, and actively participate to ensure the importance of HSE is well understood and a high standard of compliance is maintained.
 This is supported by our performance management system, which includes an HSE leadership objective for all leaders, connecting leader compensation directly to HSE and ensuring that HSE is viewed as a priority for every leader and every team in the organization.